-- SINCE PROPANE GAS IS HEAVIER THAN AIR, ANY LEAKING FAS CAN SETTLE IN ANY LOW AREAS OR CONFINED SPACES. - PROPANE GAS ODORANT MAT FADE, MAKING THE GAS UNDETECTABLE EXCEPT WITH A WARNING DEVICE.
+- SINCE PROPANE GAS IS HEAVIER THAN AIR, ANY LEAKING GAS CAN SETTLE IN ANY LOW AREAS OR CONFINED SPACES. - Propane gas odorant may fade, making the gas undetectable except with a warning device.

 A gas detecting warning system is the only reliable way to detect a propane gas leak.
 Rust can reduce the level of odorant in propane gas.
 Do not rely on your sense of smell.
 Contact a local propane gas supplier about installing a gas detecting warning system.
 If the presence of gas is suspected, follow the instructions on Page 3 of this manual.

 All propane gas equipment must conform to the safety standards of the National Board of Fire Underwriters, NBFU Manual 58.